Forward-UIUC-2022S/naifu-zheng-relations-between-keywords/README.md

 ```
 SearchJsonFile(word_one, word_two, path):
 ```
 Searches through the inputted json file for sentences/snippets that contain word one and/or word two.
+Applies whoosh to index the JSON file for faster search.

 ```
 LemmatizeEntireFile(input_path, output_path):